admin-cf-1/cardano-coin-selection/information/specification.md

 ### Desirable Properties

 There are several desirable properties that we would like a coin selection algorithm to have.
-These properties include the following:
+These properties include:

  * A coin selection algorithm should, over the course of time, aim to generate and maintain a UTxO set with _useful_ outputs: that is, outputs that allow